-Kim also admitted that beginning in March 2020, he conspired with others to defraud the United States by using stolen identities to file false and fraudulent income tax returns to fraudulently claim tax refunds.
+Beginning in March 2020, he conspired with others to defraud the United States by using stolen identities to file false and fraudulent income tax returns to fraudulently claim tax refunds.
 The tax returns included false information designed to qualify for COVID pandemic-related Economic Impact Payments (EIP), which the federal government provided on three occasions in 2020 and 2021.
-Together with his co-conspirators, Kim caused at least 297 fraudulent tax returns to be filed with the IRS which sought more than \$356,400 in fraudulent EIP from the United States.
+Together with his coconspirators, Kim caused at least 297 fraudulent tax returns to be filed with the IRS which sought more than \$356,400 in fraudulent EIP from the United States.